personalrobotics/chimera/README.md

 ### Is there a length limit for the keys in the configuration file of Chimera? ###

-Yes. [`yaml-cpp` support more than 1024 characters for a single line key](https://github.com/jbeder/yaml-cpp/blob/release-0.5.3/src/simplekey.cpp#L111).
+Yes. [`yaml-cpp` does not support more than 1024 characters for a single line key](https://github.com/jbeder/yaml-cpp/blob/release-0.5.3/src/simplekey.cpp#L111).
 If you want to use a longer key, then you should use [multi-line key](http://stackoverflow.com/a/36295084).